auau1662fr/holbertonschool-hbnb/part1/README.md

     Repository-->>Facade: return list
     Facade-->>API: return list
     API-->>Client: 200 OK

+Explanation:
+The client requests all places.
+The API delegates to the Facade, which fetches data from the Repository and returns the list.

 4. Design Decisions

-The Facade pattern reduces coupling between layers.
+Facade pattern reduces coupling between layers.

 Each layer has a clear responsibility.

-UUID ensures unique identification.
+UUIDs ensure unique identification.

-Timestamps support audit tracking.
+Timestamps support auditing.

 Many-to-many relationship between Place and Amenity allows flexibility.

+This structure ensures maintainable and scalable code.